forestgrape/coronavirus/index.md

 * spread within the lower respiratory tract (pathogenesis)
 * spread to the pharynx (swab test and transmission)
 * spread out of the body (transmission)
-* depositions of medicaments for treatment
+* depositions of medicaments for the treatment

 How many particles are deposited/absorbed in which region of the respiratory tract depends on various factors ([park et al](#park) have recently written a review).